Man-made cellulosics

 We have partnered with the organisation Canopy to help set a framework for the production and wood-sourcing criteria.
 We’ve developed a Forest Protection Policy (see below), while we are tracing the wood pulp sources in our supply chain.
 This is a vital step as a CanopyStyle partner.

-Our target of sourcing 100 percent of our MMC fibres in line with the Canopy requirements by 2022 is challenged by the lack of transparency in the industry which is why we have invested in different innovative solutions through Invest FWD.
+Our target of sourcing 100 percent of our MMC fibres, in line with the Canopy requirements, is challenged by the lack of transparency in the industry which is why we have invested in different innovative solutions through Invest FWD.

 One investment is with Infinited Fiber Company to secure access to the Finnish innovator’s patented fibre Infinna – a unique regenerated textile fibre with the natural, soft look and feel of cotton.